 Things had not gone much better in Oss since 1929, the largest employer, Jurgens, had left for Rotterdam.
 As a result, around 1300 people lost their jobs at Jurgens.
 This had major consequences for the population of Oss and the suppliers of Jurgens.
 For Oss, the second wave of crime started.
 Splendor had taken over 'Jurgens' site but went bankrupt the next day and was taken over by Philips.
-The poverty among which many in the Maasland suffered certainly contributed to crime of the Surrounding area.
+The poverty among which many in the Maasland suffered certainly contributed to crime4 in Oss and the surrounding area.
 Before the war, Oss made a name for itself as Chicago on the Maas.